 As expected this shows that there are fewer life years gained for population 1 than population 2 as it omits the new cohorts.
-The decrease is of about 27,000 to 28,000 life years (13 to 34%)
+The decrease is of about 32,000 to 34,000 life years (13 to 33%) depending on lagtime.
+(For the longer lagtime, the omission of new cohorts is more important because the population who were alive in 2010 form a lower proportion of the total population in later years).
+The results for population 3 are even smaller (by 92 to 100%) due to the short length of follow up.